pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The risk management you implement today protects your Legacy tomorrow and for generations to come.
 Invest in comprehensive protection, and you'll create a foundation for a resilient, sustainable empire.

-In the final chapter, we'll explore philanthropy and legacyâ€”how to use your wealth to create lasting impact and build a legacy that extends far beyond financial assets.
+In the final chapter, we'll explore philanthropy and legacy—how to use your wealth to create lasting impact and build a legacy that extends far beyond financial assets.

 ---